skip to content

 • „Der Wolken-Chor des Aristophanes", Rheinisches Museum für Philologie 142 (1999), 272-9.

-Essays on the Reception History
+Essays on the Reception of Classical texts

 • „Vogelstaat und Netzestadt: Aristophanes' Vögel und Aufstieg und Fall der Stadt Mahagonny von B. Brecht und K. Weill", Germanisch-Romanische Monatsschrift n.F.
 59 (2009), 551-63.